List of municipalities in Alberta: Municipal districts

 In Alberta, a municipal district, typically branded as a county, is a type of rural municipality.
-The MGA, enacted in 2000, stipulates that an area may incorporate as a municipal district if it has a population of 1,000 people or more and the majority of its buildings are on parcels of land larger than 1850 m2.
+The MGA previously stipulated that an area may incorporate as a municipal district if it has a population of 1,000 people or more and the majority of its buildings are on parcels of land larger than 1850 m2.
+Bill 21 amended the MGA in 2022 to remove these two municipal district status requirements.

 Alberta has 63 municipal districts that had a cumulative population of 471,182 in the 2021 Census of Population.
 The province's largest and smallest municipal districts by population are Rocky View County and the Municipal District (MD) of Ranchland No. 66 with 41,028 and 110 respectively, while its largest and smallest by land area are the MD of Greenview No. 16 and the MD of Spirit River No. 133 with 32925.53 km2 and 679.86 km2 respectively.
 Unincorporated communities recognized as hamlets by Alberta Municipal Affairs are located within every municipal district with the exception of Mountain View County, the MD of Ranchland No. 66 and the MD of Spirit River No. 133.